 Students are expected to have completed 24 hours of general education credits and 24 hours of life and physical science credits before entering the chiropractic or naturopathic programs.

 General education credits should include coursework in the following areas:

 Life and physical science coursework should include both lecture and laboratory components in each of the following areas:

 Additional coursework is recommended, but not required for admission:

+All courses must be taken at an accredited institution and must be transferable at the baccalaureate level.
 All courses must be completed with a "C" grade (2.00 on a 4.00 scale) or higher.
 A grade of "C-" is not satisfactory unless it is equivalent to a 2.00 on a 4.00 scale.

 In addition, ND students must read and understand the technical standards for the ND program.

 Students who have completed their baccalaureate degree but fall short of the required science credit hours to meet National University admission requirements, may enroll in the Prerequisite Program.

 Students who have not completed their baccalaureate degree may enroll in the NUHS Bachelor of Biomedical Science Degree completion program.
 It is designed for students with a two-year/associate's degree or 60 semester hours of general education credits, who wish to earn a bachelor's degree to prepare for a career in science or health care.

 Students who are in the process of completing the above prerequisites at another institution are still welcome and encouraged to apply.
 Please contact the Office of Admissions at 1-800-826-6285 or email@example.com to speak with an Admissions Counselor regarding admission.